josielborges/llama-index-study/README.md

 * Using language models to automatically generate descriptions for tables and columns
 * Updating schema lists in LlamaIndex with detailed descriptions for more precise queries

+#### Lesson 3
+* Building a customized database query assistant pipeline using Llama Index
+* Creating personalized prompts for LLMs to develop company-specific assistants
+* Including table context and user requests in the first prompt
+* Using PromptTemplate class from Llama Index for prompt templates
+* Utilizing FnComponent class to encapsulate Python functions
+* Extracting SQL queries from LLM responses using string operations
+* Using SQLRetriever class to execute SQL queries and get results
+* Specifying the second prompt in a query pipeline
+* Configuring a query pipeline with the QueryPipeline class
+* Using InputComponent to process user inputs
+* Specifying the sequence of actions between modules in a Query Pipeline
+* Testing and observing step-by-step module operation in a query pipeline

 ## 🔍 Explored Features

 - Document and database indexing with LlamaIndex